-Red Duke of York are a heritage variety from 1942.
-The first Red Duke was said to be found in a crop of White Dukes in Holland.
-Red skinned tubers with shallow eyes and yellow flesh.
-Red Dukes are a dry mealy potato packed with flavour and do not disintegrate on boiling.
-Without doubt this is one of the favourite varieties that we sell and many major supermarkets and retailers are now stocking this potato as the best of the best in the potato world.
+Red Duke of York seed potatoes are a heritage potato variety dating back to 1942, said to be found in amongst a crop of white dukes in Holland.
+These first early seed potatoes produce red skinned tubers with shallow eyes and yellow flesh.
+Red Dukes are a dry, mealy potato packed with flavour and do not disintegrate on boiling.

-Winner of the RHS Award of Garden Merit.
+Winner of the RHS Award of Garden Merit (AGM)

 Each potato should be 25cm from the next, with rows spaced 60cm apart.
 Always make sure the eyes are facing upwards.
 Drills should be 15cm deep.